List of Food Wars!: Shokugeki no Soma characters: Hinako Inui

 Hinako Inui (乾 日向子, Inui Hinako), of the 80th graduating class, heads the Japanese-cuisine restaurant Kiri No Ya.
 During the first-year camp, she hosts a challenge where students have to cook a Japanese dish to her approval using ingredients found on-site.
 She is a bit absent-minded, purposely dawdling between choosing whether Soma or Takumi's dish is better until she is called to wrap up her assignment.
 She takes a liking towards Megumi Tadokoro.
 She is also fond of teasing Kojiro Shinomiya, which often results in the latter comically punishing her.
 She reappears in the Fall Classics semifinals as a judge and in the pre-opening of Shinomiya's restaurant in Japan.

-As a student, she held the second seat in the Council of Ten, and was a feared chef known as the "Empress of Mist".
-At the graduation of Shinomiya, Fuyumi and Donato, she cried upon learning of Kojiro's departure to France, predicting that his abusive and unfriendly nature would cause quarrels with his staff, to which the others agree.
-She later challenged Kojiro to a shokugeki to not leave, but intentionally held back as she felt he should indeed go.

 Fuyumi Mizuhara

 Fuyumi Mizuhara (水原 冬美, Mizuhara Fuyumi), of the 79th graduating class and second seat on the Council, is the owner of the Italian restaurant Ristorante F. She is often irritated with Shinomiya because of his arrogant smirks, but at the same time respects him as a chef.
 She is often deadpan, sarcastic and serious compared to her light-hearted schoolmate Hinako Inui; she has short hair and is the only female judge who wears a tie and pants.
 She tried but failed to recruit the Aldini brothers and Soma for her restaurant at the conclusion of the first-year's summer camp.
 She reappears as a judge at the Fall Classic semifinals.
 A short story reveals that her dislike of Shinomiya stemmed from the fact that he upstaged her in Italian cuisine when they were students.